aadamvanko/spnp-core/README.md

 ### Plans for the future

-Issues contain also missing features from SPNP which are currently not implemented.
-We are also working on an GUI editor for Petri nets, which will be also made publicly available.
+Issues contain also the missing features from the SPNP which are currently not implemented.
+We are also working on an GUI editor, which will be also made publicly available.

 ### Usage

-Core part of the library contains general model for Petri nets and is quite compact.
-The model for SPNP is built on top of it and contains interface Transformator that is used for generating SPNP code, so in case you need different output format, you can define your own implementation of the Transformator.
+Core part of the library contains a general model for the Petri nets and is quite compact.
+This general model can be further extended for more feature rich nets like the one needed for the SPNP model representation.
+In order to convert the model into a textual representation implement interface **Transformator** which contains just a single method ** transform**.
+You can take a look at the **SPNPTransformator** which implements this interface for the SPNP model representation and returns string containing the C code.

 This example demonstrates how to use classes to create the model for the first example (example adapted from M.K.
-Molloy’s IEEE TC paper) found in SPNP Manual 6.0 and transform it to SPNP code.
+Molloy’s IEEE TC paper) found in SPNP Manual 6.0 and transform it to the C code (which is used to describe the model in the SPNP).

 ```
 import cz.muni.fi.spnp.core.models.PetriNet;